pmndrs/zustand/readme.md

 ## First create a store

 Your store is a hook!
 You can put anything in it: primitives, objects, functions.
-The `set` function _merges_ state.
+State has to be updated immutably and the `set` function [merges state](./docs/immutable-state-and-merging.md) to help it.

 ```jsx
 import create from 'zustand'